 - Analyze the effects of career choice, education, and skills on income and goal attainment.

-- Develop a spending and savings plan for personal financial management.
+- Develop a savings and spending plan for personal financial management.

-- Evaluate the services offered by financial institutions.
+- Research the services offered by financial institutions.

 - Demonstrate the ability to manage an account in a financial institution.